osrf/TSC-RMW-Reports/humble/README.md

 Other survey participants used their CI systems to evaluate performance.
 Here is one such example:

 ```
-[We] simply monitoring the pass/fail rates and test flakyness of [our] CI over
+[We] simply [monitor] the pass/fail rates and test flakyness of [our] CI over
 the matrix of RMW vendors.
-Feel free to review the historic trend on our nigh At
+Feel free to review the historic trend on our
-this stage, CycloneDDS and FastDDS are similar enough from a technical and
+[nightly CI.
+At] this stage, CycloneDDS and FastDDS are similar enough from a
-performance stantly job matrix.
+technical and performance [standpoint].
 ```

 Many users simply tried both vendors, like this user.